ppizarror/pygame-menu/docs/_source/themes.rst

 Widget selection effect
 -----------------------

-The selection effect (active Widget) must be defined in :py:attr:`Theme.widget_selection_effect` parameter as a :py:class:`pygameMenu.widgets.Selection` object instance.
+A **selection effect** is a drawing class (inherited from :py:class:`pygameMenu.widgets.Selection`) used to define the way to highlight the focussed widget.
+An instance of the selection effect class is defined in the :py:attr:`Theme.widget_selection_effect` parameter of a theme.
+See example on how to add a selection effect in :ref:`Create a selection effect` chapter.

-The current selection effects available are:
+The selection effects available are:

 ========================    =======================================================
 Selection effect            Class
 ========================    =======================================================
 Rectangular highlight       :py:class:`pygameMenu.widgets.HighlightSelection`
-None                        :py:class:`pygameMenu.widgets.NoneSelection`
+No selection                :py:class:`pygameMenu.widgets.NoneSelection`
 ========================    =======================================================

-The base selection color is defined in :py:attr:`Theme.widget_selection_effect`.
+The selection color is defined in :py:attr:`Theme.widget_selection_color`.

 .. autoclass:: Theme
     :members: